sawsanowa/Finding_Donors/README.md

-# finding_donors
+# Finding Donors for CharityML
-Project Related to Introduction to Machine Learning with TensorFlow Nanodegree
+Project 1 under supervised learning section from the Introduction to Machine Learning with TensorFlow Nanodegree MISK X Udacity Internship!